-Join a park ranger for a lighthouse tour from 11 a.m. - 3 p.m. in the summer and 11 a.m. - 2 p.m. in the winter, weather and staff permitting.
+Join us for a staff-guided lighthouse program from 11 a.m. - 3 p.m. in the summer and 11 a.m. - 2 p.m. in the winter, weather and staff permitting.
 No reservations are available for general public programs.
-School and tour groups may schedule ahead by e-mail to email@example.com.
+School and tour groups may schedule ahead by e-mail to firstname.lastname@example.org.

 Built in 1893, the assistant lightkeeper's house is one of the last remaining on the Pacific Coast.
 Visitors can book a room with ocean views and imagine the life of a lightkeeper.
 The inn is operated by a concessionaire of the U.S. Forest Service.
 For reservations, call 866-547-3696 or go to hecetalighthouse.com.

 The lighthouse viewpoint is among the best on the coast for spotting whales during the winter and spring migration, as well as sea lions and many species of birds.
 Common murres lay their eggs on the rocks below the viewpoint railing.
 The park and surrounding ocean are part of Oregon’s largest marine reserve, the Cape Perpetua Marine Reserve.

 The Heceta Lighthouse Trail continues behind the lighthouse and descends steeply on its way to Washburne campground and the beach.
 This 7-mile, forested trail network is part of the Oregon Coast Trail.
 Hikers are rewarded with ocean views and the chance to see Roosevelt elk, marbled murrelets and other wildlife.

 No, there is no public vehicle access to the ligthouse.